eCommerce SEO Checklist: The Best Practices For 2023

 Before you search, web crawlers gather information from hundreds of billions of web pages and organize it in the Search index.
 For Google and other search engines to find, crawl and index your website more easily, help them a bit with robots.txt and sitemap.xml

-- Add your robots.txt file in the root directory.
+- Add your robots.txt file to the root directory.

 - Use it to prevent crawlers from accessing your essential page (like WordPress admin, for example) and/or images, internal search queries, etc.